AJQuinn/emd-mirror/doc/source/install.rst

 Development gitlab.com version
 ******************************

-You can also install the latest development version of EMD on gitlab using a conda environment.
+You can also install the `latest development version of EMD
+<https://gitlab.com/emd-dev/emd>`_ from gitlab.com using a conda environment.
 This version is less stable and likely to change quickly during active development - however you will get access to new bug-fixes, features and bugs more quickly.

-.. container:: toggle
+.. container:: toggle body

-    .. container:: header
+    .. container:: header body

         .. raw:: html

             <h3 class='installbar'>install in conda environment</h3>

-    .. container:: installbody
+    .. container:: installbody body

         A conda environment config file can be specified pointing at the development version of EMD on gitlab::